papertest433/DeepVAD/datasets.md

 <p align = "justify">
-Where: TP(True Positives) is the number of actual positive instances, i.e., the count of samples correctly predicted as positive.TN(True Negatives) is the number of actual negative instances, i.e., the count of samples correctly predicted as negative.FP(False Positives) is the number of false positive instances, i.e., the count of samples incorrectly predicted as positive.FN(False Negatives) is the number of false negative instances, i.e., the count of samples incorrectly predicted as negative.
+Where TP(True Positives) is the number of actual positive instances, i.e., the count of samples correctly predicted as positive.
+TN(True Negatives) is the number of actual negative instances, i.e., the count of samples correctly predicted as negative.
+FP(False Positives) is the number of false positive instances, i.e., the count of samples incorrectly predicted as positive.
+FN(False Negatives) is the number of false negative instances, i.e., the count of samples incorrectly predicted as negative.
 </p>

 <p align = "justify">
 AUC is used to measure the overall performance of a classifier, especially useful when dealing with class imbalance.
 It provides a more robust measure of performance than accuracy alone.
 The value of AUC ranges from 0 to 1, with higher values indicating better model performance.
 </p>
 <p align = "justify">
-Frame-level AUC pays special attention to the detection of the video frame level, that is, the classification accuracy of the model on whether each frame in the video contains abnormal events.
+Frame-level AUC pays special attention to the detection of the video frame level, that is the classification accuracy of the model on whether each frame in the video contains abnormal events.
 </p>
 <p align = "justify">
 Pixel-level AUC is a more refined evaluation metric that evaluates the performance of the model at the pixel level.
 This means that the model should not only detect abnormal frames, but also be able to locate specific areas in the frame where the abnormality occurs.
 This evaluation method puts higher requirements on the spatial positioning ability of the model.